The first Wednesday of every month is officially Insecure Writer’s Support Group day.

 Be sure to visit the other writers in the

 I write sensual paranormal and historical romances.
 Interested in learning more about my stories?
-Sign-up for my newsletter where you'll learn about my new book releases, updates on my works-in-progress, writing tips, book reviews, contests, and other fun book-related info!
+Become a VIP Reader by signing-up for my newsletter where you'll learn about my new book releases, updates on my works-in-progress, writing tips, book reviews, contests, and other fun book-related info!